 Since 2013, the world’s first market for online commerce, China saw the e-commerce sector grow by 26.2%, reaching 5.16 trillion RMB (about US $ 757 billion) in terms of sales ( Fung Business Intelligence 2018).
 The importance of the sector, which currently accounts for 17% of total retail sales in China, is also demonstrated by a search by GlobalWebIndex 53% of interviewed users said they had visited an online store at least once, in the last month, 45% of them have bought a product.

-There are numerous factors to attribute the success of e-commerce.
+There are numerous factors to attribute to the success of e-commerce.
 Among the most important are the costs, very often they are more advantageous than those of physical stores, but above all the convenience guaranteed to the user.
 That can avoid leaving the house, thus dodging the traffic to reach the various distribution facilities and the queue at the checkouts.
-All this, benefiting in any case of fast delivery and after-sales assistance.
+All these benefits in any case of fast delivery and after-sales assistance.

 Among the B2C players, the leading companies are Tmall (marketplace of the Alibaba group) with a 56.6% market share and JD.com with 24.7%.
 These are followed by Suning (4.3%) and other minor operators.